RazorCMS/SUSYBSMAnalysis-RazorTuplizer/README.md

 SUSYBSMAnalysis-RazorTuplizer
 =============================

-Razor ntuplizer for running over LHC Run 2 AOD compatible with CMSSW_8_1_pre15
+Razor ntuplizer for running over LHC Run 2 GEN-SIM-RECO compatible with CMSSW_9_3_2

 -----------------------------------
 Instructions for compiling in CMSSW